Prospective Adoptive Parent (JV-321)

 - a foster child cannot be removed from your home without a Juvenile Court hearing, and

-- the Department of Social Services has the burden of proving that the proposed move is in the best interest of the child.
+- the county agency has the burden of proving that the proposed move is in the best interest of the child.

 Please note that when a person is designated as a prospective adoptive parent, that person is not a party to the dependency proceedings nor do they have any standing to object to any department or agency decision other than removal, unless the person was recognized as a de facto parent prior to the notice of removal.
 For more information see our De Facto Parent Information Page.

 TABLE OF CONTENTS:

 Timing is critical.
 The hearing for termination of parental rights (the .26 hearing) must be scheduled in order for you to apply.
 However, the judge will not grant PAP status until parental rights have been terminated at the .26 hearing.
 Welfare & Institutions Code § 366.26(n)

 Additionally, you must meet the following requirements to be designated prospective adoptive parent:

 1. The child must have lived with you for at least six months,

 2. You must currently express a commitment to adopt,